FIDELITY

 • Put up the Fidelity Month flag or yard sign at your home, place of work, or organization

-• Use the Fidelity Month symbol on your social media pages.
+• Use the Fidelity Month logo on your social media pages.

 • Wear Fidelity Month shirts and hats.